-The Art of Reasoning: Techniques of Scientific Argumentation in the Medieval Latin West (400-1400)’ is a project designed by Mariken Teeuwen and Irene van Renswoude for the 2015 scheme ‘Vrije Competitie’ of the Netherlands Organisation of Scientific Research.
+The Art of Reasoning: Techniques of Scientific Argumentation in the Medieval Latin West (400-1400)’ is a project designed by Mariken Teeuwen and Irene van Renswoude for the 2015 scheme, ‘Vrije Competitie’, of the Netherlands Organisation of Scientific Research.
 The project, which started in 2016 and ended in June 2020, discussed the practices of argumentation and reasoning from the early Middle Ages up to the period of the medieval universities.
-The research team consists of Mariken Teeuwen, Irene van Renswoude and Irene O’Daly.
+The research team consisted of Mariken Teeuwen, Irene van Renswoude and Irene O’Daly.
 In the last year Renée Schilling was added to the team for assistance in matters of content, creativity and practical organisation.

 In the current grand narrative of the intellectual history of the Middle Ages, scholars only started to question received knowledge and think critically in the twelfth century, when the age of scholasticism created a new intellectual climate and universities were born.
 Yet the tools for thinking critically and challenging authorities have always been part of the intellectual world of the Middle Ages (and before).
 The misunderstanding is, we argue, not only caused by lingering prejudices about the ‘Dark Ages’, but also by the hidden nature of the evidence.
 Whereas the tools of scientific argumentation of the twelfth and thirteenth centuries manifested themselves in the production of texts and new textual genres (sententiae, disputationes), in earlier ages they often took the shape of paratexts: commentaries, marginal annotations, diagrams.